Jonathan Tepperman

 Jonathan Tepperman is an author, journalist, and expert on international affairs.
-He is currently a Senior Fellow at the George W. Bush Institute and the editor in chief of the institute's publication, The Catalyst.
+He is currently Vice President for the International Program at the Carnegie Corporation of New York.
+Prior to joining Carnegie, Tepperman was a Senior Fellow at the George W. Bush Institute and the editor in chief of the institute's publication, The Catalyst.
 From 2017 to 2020, he was editor-in-chief of Foreign Policy magazine.
-Previously, he served as the managing editor of Foreign Affairs, and before that, as deputy editor of Newsweek International.
+Before that, he served as the managing editor of Foreign Affairs, and before that, as deputy editor of Newsweek International.
 His first book, The Fix, published in 2017, tells the stories of how countries around the world have solved some of their most difficult challenges.

 Early life and education

 Born and raised in Canada, Tepperman lives in Brooklyn with his family.
 Tepperman is Jewish.

 Tepperman has a BA in English Literature from Yale University and law degrees from the University of Oxford and New York University.